ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/webmin-install.md

 toc: true
 title: "Webmin Installation on Linux Server"
 ---
-This Document is divided into two sections:
+This document is divided into three sections:
 - Installing Webmin on Linux Server
 - Installing ConfigServer Security & Firewall (CSF) on Webmin
+- Enabling Two-Factor Authentication for Webmin

 ---
 Installing Webmin on Linux Server